Australia dives into QE, cuts rates as virus roils economy | MarketScreener

 "The various elements of this package reinforce one another and will help to lower funding costs across the economy and support the provision of credit," the RBA said.

+"The best response to COVID-19 remains a fiscal one, supported by liquidity measures," he added.

+"Further rate cuts from the RBA are unlikely, although not impossible There is also plenty of scope to expand upon the support offered to (banks) or to buy up longer-term government bonds."

-Earlier, the RBA used its daily market operation to pump a record A$12.7 billion (6.15 billion pounds) into the banking system, aiming to ease liquidity constraints in a stressed bond market.
+Earlier, the RBA used its daily market operation to pump a record A$12.7 billion into the banking system, aiming to ease liquidity constraints in a stressed bond market.

 The RBA reiterated it would continue to provide liquidity into the financial markets.